 They were on Highway 5 – above Denver – and the only direction for the 14 mile stretch of chasms on either side – was up, up and more up.
-The human element of Beckett felt anxiety as Adrian made A narrow turn, especially when oncoming cars were approching in the opposite direction.
+The human element of Beckett felt anxiety as Adrian made a narrow turn, especially when oncoming cars were approaching in the opposite direction.
 Adrian didn’t seemed frightened at all.
-In fact, there was a deveilish thrill in her eyes; that perhaps she was enjoying Beckett’s human fear.
+In fact, there was a devilish thrill in her eyes; that perhaps she was enjoying Beckett’s human fear.

 The alpine tundra stretched as far as the eyes could see as Adrian drove carefully up the mountain.
 Beckett was feeling a bit light headed as the final stretch towards the summit felt like a goddamn eternity.
 Just the wind, the clouds and the expanse; and just Beckett and Adrian climbing.
-Beckett felt releived to be away from humanity for a while.
-Foothils on top of foothills on top of more foothills – layers and layer of mountian and rock as they motored up the grade.
+Beckett felt relieved to be away from humanity for a while.
+Foothills on top of foothills on top of more foothills – layers and layer of mountain and rock as they motored up the grade.
 Beckett had to smile, or else he just might cry.

-At the peak of Mount Evans – they levbeled off.
+At the peak of Mount Evans – they leveled off.
 14,000 plus feet in the air – and here were all the people that had been wonderfully missing from the drive up.
 Beckett was taken aback to see all the cars up there, parking, people getting out and climbing more rock, taking pictures with their smart phones.
-He had hoped to be away from people, but their stretch, their smell, tainted every corner of this Earth.
+He had hoped to be away from people, but their stench tainted every corner of this Earth.